 “The first commandment says not “there are no other gods” but “you shall have no other gods.”
 Yahweh is saying, “You saw what I did in bringing you up from Egypt.
 Now, I am the one you are to worship, not the gods of Egypt you are leaving behind nor the gods of Canaan you are about to encounter” (1).

-Further, the second commandment shows that the Israelites also believed that the likes of idols possessed spiritual power,
+Further, the second commandment shows that the Israelites also thought that idols possessed spiritual power,

 “You shall not make for yourself an image in the form of anything in heaven above or on the earth beneath or in the waters below.
 You shall not bow down to them or worship them; for I, the Lord your God, am a jealous God, punishing the children for the sin of the parents to the third and fourth generation of those who hate me, but showing love to a thousand generations of those who love me and keep my commandments” (Exo.
 20:4-6)

-Here Yahweh does not treat these other idols as if they are insignificant non-existing things, nor say anything to that effect.
-Rather he appears to treat them as constituting real rivals capable of making him jealous should Israel decide to worship them.
+Yahweh does not treat these other idols as if they are insignificant non-existing things, nor says anything to that effect.
+Rather, he treats them as if they constitute real rivals capable of making him jealous should Israel worship them.
 At this point in Israel’s history, the gods and idols of surrounding nations were treated as real.
-However, Yahweh demonstrates his supremacy and superiority not by declaring that “they don’t exist” but, as Enns creatively paraphrases as if God were speaking to the Israelites,
+Yahweh, however, demonstrates his supremacy and superiority not by declaring that “they don’t exist” but, as Enns creatively imagines a scenario in which God is speaking to the Israelites,

 “They [the other gods] cannot stand up against me—look at what I did in Egypt.
 Did the gods of Egypt help you?
 No. I did it.
 And when you enter Canaan and you are met with a whole new list of gods, remember: I brought you out of Egypt.
 What I did to their gods I will do to any other gods who get between you and me.
 Do not worship them” (3).